 It is important to calculate and account for current and future CapEx when calculating property value.
-Understanding this is also important for when a property owner calculates rent.
-If CapEx is not accounted for or miscalculated, the rent charged could end up being too low.
+Understanding this is also important when a property owner calculates rent.
+If CapEx is not accounted for or is miscalculated, the rent charged could end up being too low.
 This can lead to losses and negative cash flows for a property owner.

 CapEx includes the costs of many different types of assets that provide long-term value to an asset.
 Common CapEx purchases include:

 Equipment and machinery